massimofasciano/mafl-rust/README.md

 - module is zero-arg constructor that is immediately called with zero args (creating an object)
 - defmod defines module ?

+- eliminate defun and all def... ? add letrec instead ?

 - context should take ref
 - replace context with object ?